 Meat and meat alternates are good sources of protein and provide essential nutrients for growing infants, such as iron and zinc.
 FNS acknowledges that yogurt is often served to infants as they are developmentally ready.
-In recognition of this and to be consistent with the WIC food packages for infants, the updated infant meal pattern allows yogurt as a meat alternate for older infants that are developmentally ready to accept them.
+In recognition of this, the updated infant meal pattern allows yogurt as a meat alternate for older infants that are developmentally ready to accept them.
+All yogurts served in the CACFP, including those served to infants, must contain no more than 23 grams of sugar per 6 ounces starting October 1, 2017.
 In addition, the updated infant meal pattern no longer allows cheese food or cheese spread as reimbursable meat alternates.
 This is due to their higher sodium content, and the AAP recommends caregivers choose products lower in sodium.